12 Best Places to Visit in Islamabad

 History & Culture of Islamabad

 Islamabad means the “City of Islam” and is located on Pothohar Plateau on the northern side of the Punjab region.
 It has a population of almost 1,129,000 and is known for the most historical and best Islamabad picnic points.
 Weather-wise, the city has a humid subtropical climate including four seasons: summer, winter, spring, and autumn.
+And the good thing is that you can enjoy all weather and try outdoor activities since there are several parks in Islamabad.
 Normally, the people will tell you that there is one more season in this city, called the rainy monsoon season.
 Islamabad’s weather is highly unpredictable and can change at any time.
 Combined with the weather and its amazing spots, it makes for an interesting place to be.
+You can also read about best shopping malls in Islamabad.

 Here is a compiled list of all the picnic spots and Islamabad beautiful places to visit.